pubnub/chat-examples-java/README.md

 1. Select the root project folder, `chat-examples-java/`, and click Open.

+> **WARNING** If prompted to update the `Android Gradle Plugin` or `Gradle` select `Don't Remind me again for this project`.
+The update introduces a breaking change which will prevent the project from compiling.

 1. Wait for Gradle to download dependencies and sync the project.
 This could take several minutes.

 1. Choose Run > Run 'app', and pick the device on which you want to run the app.